Orthostatic hypotension: Lifestyle changes

 Apart from treating underlying reversible causes (e.g., stopping or reducing certain medications, treating autoimmune causes), several measures can improve the symptoms of orthostatic hypotension and prevent episodes of syncope (fainting).
 Even small increases in the blood pressure may be sufficient to maintain blood flow to the brain on standing.

 In dysautonomic patients who do not have a diagnosis of high blood pressure, drinking 2–3 liters of fluid a day and taking 10 g of salt can improve symptoms, by maximizing the amount of fluid in the bloodstream.
 Another strategy is keeping the head of the bed slightly elevated.
 This reduces the return of fluid from the limbs to the kidneys at night, thereby reducing nighttime urine production and maintaining fluid in the circulation.
 Various measures can be used to improve the return of blood to the heart; the wearing of compression stockings and exercises ("physical counterpressure maneuvers" or PCMs) can be undertaken just before standing up (e.g., leg crossing and squatting), as muscular contraction helps return blood from the legs to the upper body.

 Medications

 The medication midodrine, an α_{1}-adrenergic receptor agonist, can benefit people with orthostatic hypotension, with the main side effect being piloerection ("goose bumps").
-Fludrocortisone is also used, although based on more limited evidence.
+Fludrocortisone, a mineralocorticoid, is also used, although based on more limited evidence.

-Droxidopa, a norepinephrine prodrug and hence non-selective adrenergic receptor agonist, has been shown to be effective as well, with few, mostly mild side effects reported.
+Droxidopa (L-DOPS), a norepinephrine prodrug and hence non-selective adrenergic receptor agonist, has been shown to be effective as well, with few, mostly mild side effects reported.

+Atomoxetine, a norepinephrine reuptake inhibitor (NRI), has been studied and used in the treatment of orthostatic hypotension.
+While acutely effective, tachyphylaxis has been found to occur with continuous administration.
+The reasons for this tolerance are unclear.
+Another NRI, ampreloxetine (TD-9855), is in late-stage development for treatment of the condition.
+Bupropion, a norepinephrine–dopamine reuptake inhibitor (NDRI), may be helpful as well.

+Amezinium metilsulfate is approved and widely used for the treatment of orthostatic hypotension in Japan.
+It has a unique mechanism of action of acting as a dual monoamine oxidase inhibitor (MAOI) and NRI.

+Norepinephrine releasing agents (NRAs) like ephedrine, pseudoephedrine, and phenylpropanolamine have been used to treat orthostatic hypotension, though evidence is limited.

+Findings are mixed for the α_{2}-adrenergic receptor antagonist yohimbine.

-A number of other measures have slight evidence to support their use – indomethacin, fluoxetine, dopamine antagonists, metoclopramide, domperidone, monoamine oxidase inhibitors with tyramine (can produce severe hypertension), oxilofrine, potassium chloride, and yohimbine.
+A number of other measures have slight evidence to support their use, including indomethacin, fluoxetine, dopamine antagonists like metoclopramide and domperidone, ergot alkaloids like ergotamine and dihydroergotamine (α-adrenergic agonists), monoamine oxidase inhibitors (MAOIs) with tyramine (can produce severe hypertension), the NRA oxilofrine, the α_{1}-adrenergic receptor agonist norfenefrine, and potassium chloride.

-Ampreloxetine (TD-9855), a norepinephrine reuptake inhibitor, is in late-stage development for treatment of the condition.